Check out this great video

-If you want to stop this development (decrease traffic, reduce the number of work vehicles coming onto the island, decrease the number of accidents coming onto the island, protect our water which is at risk now, protect wildlife (Eagles either nest or hunt the proposed proposed to be developed), and protect the quality of life on the island) you need to be present at the meeting on July 16th at 1:30 at 110 E State St, Savannah, GA 31401.
+If you want to stop this development (decrease traffic, reduce the number of work vehicles coming onto the island, decrease the number of accidents coming onto the island, protect our water which is at risk now, protect wildlife (Eagles either nest or hunt the proposed proposed to be developed), and protect the quality of life on the island) please make the August 27th meeting.
 Make no mistake, this is a political arena and without Skidaway Island residents present, they can pass this proposed development.
 It's of the greatest importance that all of us make it.
 All of us.

 >>>As one of our local leaders in the healthcare industry (35 years plus) clearly stated, “This is suspicious.
 How could a “for-profit” assisted living facility be tagged "luxury"?
 It’s the furthest thing from the truth.
 I urge all residents of Skidaway Island to do their homework.
 If you wanted an assisted living facility in your backyard, you would want a “not-for-profit” assisted living facility.”
 Only the island is luxury...not the facility.
 They are using what the residents of Skidaway Island made luxury.
 Without the investment the local homeowners have put in place for decades, they couldn't market this property as luxury.
 Read case studies by USNEWS and UMH and see why we would want a non-profit versus for-profit assisted living facility.